-Based on this sensitivity analysis, the conclusion can be drawn that WCC investment analysis results from the taxpayer and social perspectives are not very sensitive to relatively large variations in the alternative education variable.
-As indicated, taxpayers still receive financial benefits, and social perspective results are still above their threshold levels (net present value greater than zero, benefit-cost ratio greater than 1.0), even when the alternative education assumption is increased by as much as 50% (from 15% to 23%).
+Based on this sensitivity analysis, the conclusion can be drawn that Durham Tech investment analysis results from the taxpayer and social perspectives are not very sensitive to relatively large variations in the alternative education variable.
+As indicated, results are still above their threshold levels (net present value greater than zero, benefit-cost ratio greater than 1.0, and rate of return greater than the discount rate of 0.4%), even when the alternative education assumption is increased by as much as 50% (from 15% to 23%).
 The conclusion is that although the assumption is difficult to specify, its impact on overall investment analysis results for the taxpayer and social perspectives is not very sensitive.